lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 Physical mail delivered to educational institutions gets prompt attention, while marketing emails get lost in junk mail.
 4. **Bluesky** platform of existing links and networks among SMEs.
 5. **Referrals** will also play an important role.
-We will offer 2-5% bonus to SMEs whose referred customers buy our products.
+We will offer a 2-5% bonus to SMEs whose referred customers buy our products.
 To increase our market share among tertiary educational institutions we will provide references supplied by other institutions already using our products.

 [1]: https://www.wecyclers.com/